Saturn/live-football-ontv/README.md

 Simple script that sends PushBullet notification if your team is live on UK TV !

+> http://www.live-footballontv.com is dedicated to providing the most up-to-date, extensive and accurate listings of live football on TV in the UK.
+Live-FootballOnTV.Com includes schedules of live football on television from broadcasters including: Sky Sports, BT Sport, BBC, ITV, British Eurosport, S4C, Premier Sports and more.

 **What is the point?** It is meant to be something you 'set and forget'.
 It is nice to get a simple notification reminding you that your team is on live.
 With the football blackout in the UK it is not always a given that your team is on live that often.
 Unless you support one of the big teams.

 It is meant to be run periodically via cron.
 How often depends on you.
 Maybe once a week will suit most cases.